warbe-maker/VBA-Message/README.md

         .FontName = "Tahoma"
         .FontSize = 9
         .FontUnderline = True
-        .Monospaced = True ' FontName will be ignored and default to "Courier New" .Text As String
+        .Monospaced = True          ' FontName defaults to "Courier New" (FontName is ignored) .Text = "......"
+        .OpenWhenClicked = "......" ' anything which can be opened
     End With
     With .Text
          .FontBold = True